-Kaysersberg has everything you would expect from a quintessentially medieval village: a maze of cobblestone streets filled with colourful half-timbered houses, a quaint river running through, and a castle – or at least its ruins – dominating the background.
+Kaysersberg has everything you would expect from a quintessential German medieval village: a maze of cobblestone streets filled with colorful half-timbered houses, a quaint river running through, and a castle – or at least its ruins – dominating the background.
 Even its name, meaning Emperor’s Mountain, and the local cuisine pay homage to the village’s German roots.

 But at the same time, Kaysersberg is as French as it gets, with its backdrop of vines and surrounded by centuries-old family wineries.
 In fact, the area around it is one of the finest wine-growing regions in Alsace, with the first vines brought here from Hungary as early as the 16th century.

 From castles and towers to wineries and MICHELIN–starred restaurants, here is everything you need to see, do, and eat in a French village like no other!

 Best Things to Do in Kaysersberg

 Perched on the hill high above the village, the ruins of the 13th-century imperial castle are a looming presence.
 Once a crucial bastion controlling a vital passageway between Upper Alsace and Lorraine, the castle’s strategic location now offers stunning views of the village and surrounding vineyards from the top of its towering round keep.
 And climbing the spiral staircase with its 100 steps is a small price to pay for these vistas.

 To get there, follow any of the three well-marked walking trails from the historic village center.
 The trail from the fortified bridge along Rue des Forgerons and the one starting from the Hôtel de Ville both involve a steep climb, while the route through the vineyards is a more leisurely one.